simonjela/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: Awesome client
 description: >-
-  Tequila: A soundtrack for sleepless nights, intense desires and moments that touch you between the lines.
+  A soundtrack for sleepless nights, intense desires and moments that touch you between the lines.
 An EP like the last ray of sunshine before the cold season.
   Just one sip of Simon Jela’s ‘Tequila’ and suddenly November dances into the warm morning hours at the beach bar.
 featuredImage:
   type: ImageBlock
   url: /images/Tequila_SimonJela_COVER_komprimiert.jpg